mgblackwater/stevekinney.net/content/courses/testing/expect-examples/expect-any.md

 modified: 2024-09-28T12:50:58-06:00
 ---

-Alright, so here’s what’s going on with `expect.any`: You’ll likely run into situations where you don’t care _exactly_ what a value is, but you do care about its **type**.
+So here’s what’s going on with `expect.any`: You’ll likely run into situations where you don’t care _exactly_ what a value is, but you do care about its **type**.
 Maybe you’re not concerned if a function returns a string that says "hello" or "goodbye"—but you do need to know that it’s, well, **a string**.

 This is where `expect.any` shines.
 Instead of checking for super-specific values, you use it to check that the value is of a certain type—like a string, number, or even a class instance.